ibm-rtvs/Examples/calculator/README.md

 # Example : calculator

-This example takes advantage of the **calculator** example web service that is integrated into RTCP and includes:
+This example uses the **calculator** example web service that is built into RTCP and includes:

 - A Java calculator application which uses the *calculator* web service to perform mathematical calculations.